bitprophet/releases/README.rst

       include the issues below them.
     * Issues with no releases above them will end up in a specially marked "Unreleased" section of the rendered changelog.

+* Bullet list items should use the ``support``, ``feature`` or ``bug`` roles to mark issues, or ``release`` to mark a release.
+These special roles must be the first element in each list item.

+    * Line-items that do not start with any issue role will be considered bugs (both in terms of inclusion in releases, and formatting) and, naturally, will not be given a hyperlink.

 * Issue roles are of the form ``:type:`number[ keyword]```.
 Specifically: